Be curious, not judgmental.

 Walk the Centerline - Which Way is Up to You - A planksip Courtship

 Due diligence is proactive and pragmatic, yet the balance is a null hypothesis of the one-dimensional man.
-Centred on the perspective of our culture, the subjective nature of ethics is not an absolute, yet properly mapped offers a glimpse into the potential of the actions we propagate and myelinate.
+Centered on the perspective of our culture, the subjective nature of ethics is not absolute, yet properly mapped offers a glimpse into the potential of the actions we propagate and myelinate.

 With anything new, there's an expectation to absorb information.
-Relinquishing decisions hasn't become a characteristic and programmed part of my life yet, however an expertise I've as of late discovered that is making a gigantic, enormous distinction can be summarized in single word: interest.
+Relinquishing decisions hasn't become a characteristic and programmed part of my life yet, however, expertise I've as of late discovered that is making a gigantic, enormous distinction can be summarized in a single word: interest.